 After a nice cruise down the river, Szentendre came into view…

-The riverboat returned to Budapest in late afternoon…
+The riverboat returned to Budapest in the late afternoon…

 We planned to take the bus back to our accommodations downtown at E’s flat, but a bicycle taxi caught my eye, and much to T’s chagrin, I said, “Let’s try it…”

-We negotiated a price of around $15, and we can safely say that we got more than what we paid for!
+After negotiating a price of around $15 CAD, we can safely say that we got more than what we paid for!

 We had the taxi ride of our lives!

-This guy whizzed in and around people and cars, zig-zagged through quick shortcuts, whisked through parks, jumped from street to sidewalk and back again in a flash, and flew down busy streets packed with whooshing cars and crowds of people.
+This guy whizzed in and around people and cars!
+He zig-zagged through quick shortcuts, whisked through parks, jumped from street to sidewalk and back again in a flash!
+He flew down busy streets packed with whooshing cars and crowds of people.

-We were hanging on for dear life as we rocked this way and that, hair blowing in the wind like we were on a roller coaster, and swaying sideways on one wheel and back down again, or at least that’s the way it felt.
+We were hanging on for dear life as we rocked this way and that, hair blowing in the wind like we were on a roller coaster, often swaying sideways on one wheel and back down again, or at least that’s the way it felt.
 Holy crap!
-Will we get there alive?
+Will we get there alive on this exposed bicycle?

-On the other hand it was great fun!
+On the other hand, it was great fun!
 A rush of adrenalin pumped through our veins; it was exciting and electrifying!
 My whole body was buzzing.
-He maneuvered that bicycle contraption like a snake winding through a corn field.
+He maneuvered that bicycle taxi contraption like a snake winding through a cornfield.
 In and out, over and around, up and down in seconds!

 It reminded us of the bicycle couriers in big cities that zip in and out of traffic and across busy intersections within inches of being hit.
 Often these bicycle couriers don’t have brakes; they just skid sideways on their bikes when they want to stop.
-You have to admire there incredible dexterity and quick judgement though, don’t you?
-There deftness and precision is unbelievable.
+You have to admire their incredible dexterity and quick judgment though, don’t you?
+Their deftness and precision is unbelievable.

 The cars on the busy street all around us didn’t seem to notice the wild maneuvering of our bicycle taxi or the close proximity, however, bicycles are much more abundant on Europe streets than they are in NA and vehicle drivers are very respectful of bicycle drivers.

-On the main street, we swooshed up inches from cars at a red light, and when I pointed to the side street shouting we lived near there, he promptly darted right in front of all the 6 lanes of cars and onto the side street.
+On the main street, we swooshed up inches from cars at a red light, and when I pointed to the side street shouting we lived near there, he promptly turned that bicycle taxi and darted right in front of all 6 lanes of cars onto the side street.
 Oh My God!

 What a ride on the Budapest Bicycle Taxi.
 Whooo Hoo!
 Highly recommended.